Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 72 - Memory Buffer.
 This buffer allows the model to hold long conversation, as the model has a limit on how much it can read text at once.
 Weak point :
   It stores the old conversation into small vague summaries, therefore, it cant access old specifics of old chats.

+*Day 73 - Task Planner.
+The model breaks larger goal down into small steps assigning an execution priority to each one, this prevents AI from getting overwhelmed by massive requests.
+Weak point :
+  If the main larger goal is not clearly stated then the small steps would be mislead, feeding the AI with incorrect data.